ploomber/doc/doc/apps/shiny.md

-# Shiny
+# Shiny (Python)

-To deploy a [Shiny](https://shiny.posit.co/py/docs/overview.html) application to Ploomber Cloud you need:
+To deploy a [Shiny](https://shiny.posit.co/py/docs/overview.html) Python application to Ploomber Cloud you need:

 - A `Dockerfile`
-- A Shiny project
+- A Shiny Python project

 ## `Dockerfile`